JaeHyung-Jung/Deep_learning/AI_Circle.md

 If you feel so hard to make CNN, Don't worry.
 I will load the file of based CNN_FashionMNIST model.

-You can edit the file with using of (Data Augmentation, changing elements like [epochs, structure of model, batchsize])
+You can edit the file with using of (Data Augmentation, changing hyper_parameters such as [epochs, structure of model, batchsize])
 With the above technologies, the accuracy can be raised up.

 ### Change above basic Net into CNN